 "When treating elderly patients, it's increasingly important to have a thorough knowledge of geriatric psychiatry and addiction psychiatry, as we are seeing an increasing number of patients who are addicted to alcohol and both prescription and non-prescription drugs," Dr. Rao said.

 Dr. Rao earned his medical degree from Mysore Medical College and completed residencies in psychiatry at Southern Illinois University Affiliated Hospital and Winnebago Mental Health Institute.
-Dr. Rao is a fellow of the Academy of Psychosomatic Medicine and a distinguished life fellow of the American Psychiatric Association.
+Dr. Rao is a fellow of the Academy of Consultation-Liaison Psychiatry (formerly Academy of Psychosomatic Medicine) and a distinguished life fellow of the American Psychiatric Association.